cu-telecom/cutel-docs/docs/services/faxing.md

 ## Fax Services

 We offer a number of fax services.

+* **0000** - Fax2Fedi
+* **0000** - Telemessage

-If you call the number from your fax machine they'll hang up, and send you a fax.
+If you call these number from your fax machine they'll hang up, and send you a fax:

 * **0000** - NyanFax
 * **0000** - Sudoku
 * **0000** - Schedule
-* **0000** - Telemessage

 ## Create a fax!

 If you have a static PDF, or a script / URL that produces a dynamic PDF we can make it accesible to subscribers with fax machine - Please [get in touch!](https://cutel.net/contact/)

+## Fax2Fedi

+Send a fax to the Fediverse.
+Send your fax to 0000 and it'll get displayed on [@EMFFacsimile@mastodon.social](https://mastodon.social/@EMFFacsimile)

 ## Telemessage